Québec Roads - QC 112

 On the east side of Magog, A-10/55 lies right in the middle of QC 112.
 This was clearly QC 112 first, and the 10/55 freeway was probably built here and around Magog some time after the Sherbrooke bypass was completed.
 This is between A-10/55 Sorties 128 and 123.

-On the other end of Sherbrooke, at the former end of A-10, which now ends duplexed with A-55 at the point that A-610 begins.
+Now east of Sherbrooke, at the former end of A-10, which now ends duplexed with A-55 at the point that A-610 begins.
 That's a great idea for pork-barrel legislation - change all the route numbers on your federally maintained highways!
 It necessitated two patches to get all the shields on there, and so the shields don't match up.
 Also, a VERS and/or TO would be of great help.

 Pont Victoria, QC 112 over the St. Lawrence River